🎁 Health as Christmas gift: Surprise your loved ones with a CARE Voucher - buy Voucher

 • Reduced quality of life: Your overall quality of life can be reduced if you constantly feel that you are not experiencing or achieving enough.
 You may think that your own life is not as rich or fulfilling as others and that these strangers have more exciting lives.

 • Physical exhaustion: The mental and emotional stress that comes with FOMO can also be physically draining.
-This can manifest itself in general fatigue and exhaustion.
+This can manifest itself in constant fatigue and exhaustion.
 [1]

 • Problems with concentration: Being constantly distracted and having to stay up to date can make it hard to focus and finish tasks.